3 Tips for Keeping Kids Healthy and Safe at the Pool - Baby Chick

 Keep Your Kids Healthy and Safe at the Pool

-There are tons of articles out there about the worst and best sunscreens for kids, and it’s overwhelming with the sheer number of differing opinions, so I keep it easy and stay stick with one that has zinc oxide.
+There are tons of articles out there about the worst and best sunscreens for kids, and the sheer number of differing opinions can be overwhelming, so I keep it easy and stick with one that has zinc oxide.
 Don’t bother with the brands that have other stuff that you can’t pronounce.
 A few good brands are Badger, Neutrogena Pure Baby, Blue Lizard, and Baby Bum.
-They are thicker to apply, and your kids may resemble Casper the ghost, but they work!
+They are thicker to apply, and your kids may resemble Casper the Ghost, but they work!

 Pools can carry many germs, so please be kind to others, and if your little one has had diarrhea or has been vomiting, they should not be in a pool for one week AFTER the resolution of all symptoms.
 It is best to shower your kids before getting into a pool to prevent the spread of bacteria and viruses.
 And always shower them after they swim!

-I’m also a big fan of probiotics, and if you do not give them daily to your children, it is a good idea to give them after they swim to prevent a stomach virus, hopefully.
+I’m also a big fan of probiotics.
+If you do not give them to your children daily, it is a good idea to give them after they swim to prevent a stomach virus.

 Enjoy these fleeting few weeks of summer with your kiddies safe at the pool!